 Project Worker - Bank

-£9.26 per hour (rising to £9.75 after 12 months, subject to satisfactory performance) – subject to April pay review
+£9.26 per annum (rising to £9.75 after 12 months service subject to satisfactory performance) – subject to April pay review

 Why work for us?